-Geneva, 15 January 2019 – The Medicines Patent Pool (MPP) Governance Board has appointed Mohammed (Mo) Barry, as its newest and, at just 27-years-old, its youngest member.
+Geneva, 15 January 2019 – The Medicines Patent Pool (MPP) Governance Board has appointed Mohammed (Mo) Barry, as its newest and, its youngest member.

-Mo is a global health champion and advocate from The Gambia.
+Mo is a global health practitioner from The Gambia.
 He brings to this position experience of a wide-range of governance roles in the field of infectious diseases.
-He is a United Nations Young Ambassador for the Sustainable Development Goals; Chairperson of the HIV Young Leaders Fund; Co-Chair of UNAIDS PACT, a global youth consortium on HIV; and a One Young World Ambassador.

-Prior to this, he worked for UNAIDS in Myanmar; supported policy research at the West Africa Civil Society Institute in Ghana; served on the International Treatment Preparedness Coalition World Community Advisory Board; Co-Chaired the Youth and Community Programme of the 20th International AIDS Conference in Australia and served on the board of the West Africa Treatment Action Group, monitoring access to HIV and tuberculosis treatment in 15 West African countries.
+Prior to this, he worked for UNAIDS in Myanmar, and co-Chaired the Community Programme of the 20th International AIDS Conference in Australia.
 He describes his aim as “to develop a new generation of global health leaders, that can deliver on the global goals on access to medicines.”

 “For the MPP to partner effectively with stakeholders and their multiple interests across industry and communities, it is imperative that the make-up of its Governance Board represents as many skills and experiences as possible,” said Dr Marie-Paule Kieny, Chair of the Board.
 “We are delighted to welcome Mo Barry, who has significant experience working as a passionate advocate on behalf of civil society.
 I am looking forward to his contribution and I strongly believe the MPP will be a richer organisation as a result of his expertise.”

-Mo replaces Anna Zakowicz, who completed a six year tenure (from 2012) on the MPP Governance Board in December 2018.
+Mo replaces Anna Zakowicz, who completed a six year tenure (from 2012) on MPP’s Governance Board in December 2018.
 Mo’s appointment came into effect on 1 December 2018.

-Read more about the work of the MPP Governance Board here.
+Read more about the work of MPP’s Governance Board here.

 About the Medicines Patent Pool: